memo33/JDatPacker/README.md

  Installation & Usage
 ----------------------

-Simply unpack the zip archive and double click the jar file to start the application.
+First unpack the zip archive.
+Then double click the launch script for your platform or the .jar file to start the application.
 An installation is not necessary.

 Specify the source directory (usually outside your plugins folder) and target directory (usually inside your plugins folder).
 Each top-level folder